18 DECEMBER 1942

 Tail from Texas Terror"

-USAAF B-24 Liberator, #41-23825, known as "Texas Terror", of the 400th Bomb Squadron of the 90th Bomb Group, crashed into the southern side of Mount Straloch on Hinchinbrook Island on 18 December 1942 during a violent storm.
+USAAF B-24 Liberator, #41-23825, now commonly known as "Texas Terror", of the 400th Bomb Squadron of the 90th Bomb Group, crashed into the southern side of Mount Straloch on Hinchinbrook Island on 18 December 1942 during a violent storm.
 It was being flown from Amberley to Iron Range by 1st Lieutenant James Gumaer for delivery to the 90th Bombardment Group.
-A total of 20 persons were killed in this tragic crash.
+A total of 12 persons were killed in this tragic crash.
 1st Lt.
-Gumaer and his 4 crewman had picked up at least 7 passengers at Garbutt airfield in Townsville on their way to Iron Range.
+Gumaer and his 4 crewmen had picked up at least 7 passengers at Garbutt airfield in Townsville on their way to Iron Range.

 This killed in the crash were:-